codingcris/LS180-Database-Foundations/Notes/Intro-to-SQL.md

 * Inolves defining **entities** and **relationships** from data **entity**: an entity represents a major noun within our application and contains the data necessary for that noun to exist.
 Ex: A library application may contain multiple entitites such as: users, books, reviews, checkouts, etc.
 **relationship:** describes how an entity can interact with another entity and its data.
-	* enity relationship diagrams(ERDs) are often used to visualize entities and relationships in database design.
+	* entity relationship diagrams(ERDs) are often used to visualize entities and relationships in database design.

 ### Keys
 	Used to identify a row within a table or a row from another table, keys serve as the tool for identifying data corretly.
 Keys must be 1.
 Unique and 2.
 NOT NULL